 * : Standard label for this language

-Semantic Data for Humanities and Social Sciences (SDHSS) CIDOC CRM Top-Level Extension is a root namespace.
+SDHSS Semantic Data for Humanities and Social Sciences CIDOC CRM Extension is a root namespace.

 The webvowl graph cannot be displayed because there is no class or property in this namespace.